Albania–Russia relations: Later developments

-Further working visits by Hoxha to Moscow took place in 1960 and 1961.

 Albania and the Russian Federation

-Albania and the Soviet Union reestablished relations in 1990, when then foreign minister of the Soviet Union, Eduard Shevardnadze, asked Albania for forgiveness for his country’s part of the guilt for breaking relations with Albania three decades earlier.
+Albania and the Soviet Union reestablished relations in 1990, when then foreign minister of the Soviet Union, Eduard Shevardnadze, asked Albania for forgiveness for his country's part of the guilt for breaking relations with Albania three decades earlier.
 In April 1995, Albanian prime minister Aleksandër Meksi officially visited Moscow and signed a series of economic and political agreements.
 In the 1990s, the staff at Russia's Albanian embassy was enlarged three times its previous size, due to the growth of Russian intelligence operatives active in Albania.
 Albania's close relations with the US and NATO has served as other factors for Russian espionage by its agencies located in Tirana.

 During the 1990s, relations between post communist Russia and Albania remained strained due to conflicts in the Balkans.
 Russia backed FR Yugoslavia and no efforts were made to advance better relations with Albania.
 Paskal Milo, Albania's Foreign Minister visited Russia in 2000 and was subjected to attacks in the Russian media and in commentaries by Russian parliamentarians which Albania considered as "open threats" to its interests.
 The Kosovo conflict increased tensions as Russian Foreign Minister Yevgeny Primakov sent a letter to the Albanian premier stating that the Albanian government needed to eradicate "Albanian terrorism" within Kosovo.
 The Albanian government replied with a stern written letter to Russian allegations.

 Russian authorities view Albanians of the Balkans as being responsible for a majority of crime committed in the region.
-For example in 2002 when Russian Foreign Minister Igor Ivanov, days before a visit to Albania, said that where Albanians are the dominant population, human trafficking and crime was prevalent.
+For example, in 2002 when Russian Foreign Minister Igor Ivanov, days before a visit to Albania, said that where Albanians are the dominant population, human trafficking and crime was prevalent.
 In Albania, Ivanov in a meeting with Albanian authorities stated that the global network of Islamic terrorism ran from Afghanistan, through to Chechnya and ended with Albanian populations in Macedonia and Kosovo.
 Albania viewed Russia's policy for Kosovo and Macedonia as attempts to form a Slavic-Orthodox axis.
 As part of Russia's international disinformation efforts, it criticized Albania's stance on the Kosovo question and pressured Tirana to not seek close relations with Pristina.
 Russia has alleged that Albania interferes in the internal affairs of Macedonia and Serbia, whereas Tirana is suspicious of Moscow's strong backing of Belgrade's policies.